firebase/firebase-js-sdk/docs-devsite/vertexai-preview.generatecontentstreamresult.md

 {% endcomment %}

 # GenerateContentStreamResult interface
-Result object returned from generateContentStream() call.
+Result object returned from [GenerativeModel.generateContentStream()](./vertexai-preview.generativemodel.md#generativemodelgeneratecontentstream) call.
 Iterate over `stream` to get chunks as they come in and/or use the `response` promise to get the aggregated response when the stream is done.

 <b>Signature:</b>